devops-aws-ci/sps/frontend-react-vite/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-## Run application first see in package.json cofig , the start function call
+## Run application first see in "package.json" cofig , the start main code function call
 {
   "name": "sps",
   "private": true,